ibmverse/verse-developer/_docs/en/13-verse-api-data.md

   - {string} `assignedName` attachment assigned name in server
   - {boolean} `selected` whether attachment is selected or not
   - {boolean} `uploaded` whether attachment is uploaded to server or not
-- {boolean} `isPreventCopy` - Whether the sender of a message marked it as "Prevent copying" (IBM Notes) or "Keep Private" (IBM iNotes).
+- {boolean} `isPreventCopy` - Whether the sender of a message marked it as "Prevent copying" (HCL Notes) or "Keep Private" (HCL iNotes).
 This property is introduced in Verse on-Premises 1.0.7 and available in Verse on-cloud as well.

 &nbsp;